edogenna/My-Shelfie-progetto-ing-sw-22-23/README.md

 Once the game begins, a <code>save.txt</code> file will appear in the same folder that contains the jar.
 This file will contain the game saving.

+If the server crashes during a match, the players will have to connect to the server again using the same nicknames they used before and selecting the same number of players.
+If these conditions are met, the server will look into the <code>save.txt</code> file and load the previous game.

 ### Server

 The machine running the server must be reachable from the clients in order to play the game.
 To start the server, select the <code>0</code> option when booting.